Rachael has PTSD from being bullied herself. She likes certain anime because they offer some emotional solace and show great friendships.

 But, it's not as annoying the way he does it.
 YouTubers often err when they confuse being loud with being funny, give huge, fake smiles, or clearly lack sincere interest in their topic.
-I think a lot of the bigger channels are clickbait farms where the presenter is just an actor, not a genuine of the material they are talking about.
+A lot of the bigger channels are click-bait farms where the presenter is just an actor, not a genuine fan of the material they are talking about.

 Not so with the Anime Man though!
 What I like is that he challenges and questions common assumptions.
-This allows him to move past the surface of clickbait content, into a deeper discussion about what works and what doesn't in anime.
-He discusses the role culture plays in influencing our understanding and judgment of anime.
+Unlike click-bait content, he always explores past the surface of the topic.
+He can get into deeper discussions about what works and what doesn't in anime.
+He discusses the role culture plays in influencing anime and audience responses to anime.
 Plus, he has some nice Japanese-insider experiences to share, and I love hearing those.

 This person has a feminine name and female avatar, but they sound male.
 He mostly does "Top # Lists", like Anime America.
 Hey, it's a tried and true formula, I use it, so I have no problem with it.
 He is interesting because he skillfully notices minor details when analyzing anime.
 He's French Canadian, and has a slight accent, but I wasn't too bothered by it, as he's a pretty clear speaker.

 She is less of an anime reviewer, and more of a person who shares personal experiences and hot takes on anime-related topics.
 She has traveled to Japan.
 Her stories about her experiences in Japan are fun to listen to.
 She's a good storyteller.